Gimkhana/Empirical_Analysis_FM/README.md

 #### **About this GitHub repository**

 This repository documents quantitative research and applied projects in portfolio management, factor investing, and investment strategies.
-It combines academic rigor (5 published papers, 2,000+ downloads) with institutional and academic insights.
+It combines academic rigor with institutional and academic insights.

 - For practitioners: Reproducible frameworks for portfolio construction and investment strategies.
 - For researchers: Well-documented methodologies with clear citations and data sources.